arnehilmann/k8s-auto-updater/README.md

 ## notes

-* Setting `nrPodsToDelete` to a value greater/equal to your replica settings will result in a complete loss of all pods running on an outdated image, potentially resulting in service downtimes.
 * Clearing the `podSelector` variable might be a bad idea (i.e. **all** pods, including system pods and auto-updater itself, get selected)!
 * You can narrow the searched repositories by setting `imageRegExp`;